 The federal government received $3.268 trillion in FY 2016.
 That's lower than president's budget estimate of $3.545 trillion.
 Income taxes contributed 47 percent, payroll taxes were 34 percent, and corporate taxes were 9 percent.
 The remaining 10 percent came from excise taxes, estate taxes, interest on Federal Reserve deposits, and other miscellaneous sources.

 Tax Freedom Day occurred in late April.
 That's how long each taxpayer works to pay for all Federal revenue collected.

-- All other - $561 billion ($497 billion budgeted).
-Food Stamps, and Supplemental Security for the Disabled are paid out of the general fund.
+- All other - $561 billion from the $497 billion budgeted amount.
+Food Stamps and Supplemental Security for the Disabled are paid out of the general fund.
 Unemployment Compensation is partially funded by payroll taxes.
-The Affordable Care Act and TARP are self-funded.
+The Affordable Care Act and the Troubled Asset Relief Program are self-funded.

 Interest payments on the national debt are not officially part of the mandatory budget, but the payments are in fact mandatory because they must be made.
 The expected payment is $233, higher than the $223 billion budgeted.

 Discretionary: The president's budget was $1.086 trillion.
 As you can see, Congress didn't cut much.
 Here's the budget compared to what was allocated for the major departments: